luongch/holonow-server/README.md

 7. Create a .env file
 8. in .env add mongodb uri to MONGO_URL
 9. in .env add youtube api key to YOUTUBE_TOKEN
+10. TODO: add instructions on how to setup OAuth 2.0 Client IDs

 After starting the server with npm run start
 You should now be able to call http://localhost:{port}/api/v1/videos and get all videos/livestreams